Shake Shack IPO prices far above expected range

 Underwriters had set an expected price range of $17-19 per share, raised from an initial $14-$16 due to strong demand.

-The IPO market has been particularly fruitful recently for so-called fast-casual restaurant operators hoping to replicate the scorching growth of Chipotle Mexican Grill Inc (CMG.N).
+The IPO market has been particularly fruitful recently for so-called fast-casual restaurant operators hoping to replicate the scorching growth of Chipotle Mexican Grill Inc.

-Shares of Habit Restaurants Inc (HABT.O), another gourmet burger chain, have risen more than 80 percent since their market debut two months ago.
+Shares of Habit Restaurants Inc, another gourmet burger chain, have risen more than 80 percent since their market debut two months ago.

 Customers in Manhattan and Chicago often wait in long lines to get into Shake Shack’s restaurants.